jvolheim/Projects/README.md

 </div>

   - [Visual-Inertial SLAM](./Robotics%20/Visual-Inertial%20SLAM/) :star:
-    This project utilizes camera and IMU data to compute landmarks in a video feed and optimize
+    This project utilizes camera/IMU data to compute landmarks in a video feed and optimize
     the location and mapping of the robot over time.

   - [LiDAR-Based SLAM](./Robotics%20/LiDAR-Based%20SLAM/) :star: